simonhaenisch/rollup-plugin-typescript-paths/readme.md

 * **`tsConfigPath`:** Custom path to your `tsconfig.json`.
 Use this if the plugin can't seem to find the correct one by itself.
 * **`absolute`:** Whether to resolve to absolute paths or not; defaults to `true`.
+* **`transform`:** If the plugin successfully resolves a path, this function allows you to hook into the process and transform that path before it is returned.

 ## License